 Then you test whether or not it works with a full load of dishes.

-Stucked water inlet valve or frozen water hose (during winter)
+Stuck water inlet valve or frozen water hose (during winter)

+Follow the steps above to inspect and replace the water inlet valve.
 Check the two (inlet and outlet) water hoses for kinks and disconnect the two wire leads.

 Damaged door switch

-This allows for a quick shut down in case of an emergency.
+Opening the door allows for a quick shut down in case of an emergency.

 A quick inspection of the switch can show damage, but you should also check it for continuity with a multimeter.

 If it is faulty, you can contact the manufacturer of the dishwasher and purchase a new switch.
+Door switches can easily be ordered from Amazon for around $15-25, depending upon the model.
+Double check part compatibility before ordering!

 Replacing the door switch is relatively easy since it is located in the door itself.

-Be sure that the power is turned off to the dishwasher at the breaker panel.
+- Be sure that the power is turned off to the dishwasher at the breaker panel.

-Open the inside panel of the door to gain access to switch and disconnect the wires and mounting screws.
+- Open the inside panel of the door to gain access to switch and disconnect the wires and mounting screws.

 My Defy dishwasher making a humming sound and do not spraying the water and clean the dishes